Helliaca/helliaca.github.io/config/projects_overview/body.md

 ## CS 1.6 Maps

 Back in ancient dinosaur-times, when I was still a teenager, I loved creating maps for CS 1.6.
 I made a long series of maps that ranged all the way from competitive multiplayer, to utterly absurd, experimental gimmicks such as a "Quidditch" map (don't ask).
+There is a total of 23 maps.
 See below for an overview of my favorites!

 [ -- SCREENSHOTS COMING SOON --]
  -->